lsst-dm/dm_dev_guide/pybind11/how-to.rst

 Advanced Wrappers
 =================

-In this section we are going to look at some more advanced wrapping.
-In particular inheritance and templates
+In this section we are going to look at some more advanced wrapping, in particular inheritance and templates.
 We shall also cover how to add pure Python members to wrapped C++ classes.

 We wrap the following two header files from the ``templates`` package, ``ExampleTwo.h``: